wiggapony0925/three.js-image-/README.md

- learn how to render obcj files in the webbrswewr find out the proper apis and frameworks to use. find out how to we can make the 3d model
+ learn how to render obcj files in the webbrswewr find out the proper apis and frameworks to use. find out how to we can make the 3d model find out how to make the object have functionalities with buttons